maxrousseau/rafale/README.md

   + **layerwise decay** for fine-tuning (https://kozodoi.me/blog/20220329/discriminative-lr)
   + optimizations : flash attn2, xformers layer_norm (triton) or RMSNorm, xformers fused_linear_layer
   + RMSNorm
-- [ ] simple trainer (see lightning-fabric simple trainer example and start from there)
+- [ ] Mosaic Composer/Trainer (see lightning-fabric simple trainer example and start from there)
   + bf16/fp16, gradient clipping, and gradient accumulation
+  + building blocks are nn.Modules, specific models are ComposerModel classes with methods to load safetensor weights automatically (keep in a single separate file for each model)

 v0.2
 - DeepSpeed ZeRO